ArcadeHustle/X3_Multi_Eye_for_an_Eye/README.md

 # Stage 3

-Without further delay, the multi image in both Yoko, and Tate... https://archive.org/details/x-3-multi-jvs-tate-no-roms.-7z (Yoko will be up soon)
+Without further delay, the multi image in both Yoko, and Tate...
+Please note this is the JVS version.
+There are other variants. https://archive.org/details/x-3-multi-jvs-tate-no-roms.-7z (Yoko will be up soon)